lexibank/tlopo/out/vol3/chapter7.md

 ### 4.7.
 Endospermum spp., cheesewood, milkwood, whitewood, PNG basswood, Bwaetwud, melektri (Euphorbiaceae)

-Within island Melanesia E. medullosum (Figure 7.5, left) is present in the Bismarcks, the Solomons and Vanuatu; E. moluccanum is reported only from the Bismarcks (Peekel1984: 313, [Wheatley 1992](../references.md#source-Wheatley1992):91, [Hviding 2005](../references.md#source-Hviding2005): 135).
+Within island Melanesia E. medullosum (Figure 7.5, left) is present in the Bismarcks, the Solomons and Vanuatu; E. moluccanum is reported only from the Bismarcks ([Peekel 1984](../references.md#source-Peekel1984): 313, [Wheatley 1992](../references.md#source-Wheatley1992):91, [Hviding 2005](../references.md#source-Hviding2005): 135).
 Occasionally an emergent tree, otherwise a large canopy tree up to 45 m high, Endospermum medullosum has a markedly fluted bole of 45-100 cm diameter, sometimes crooked, sometimes straight and up to 25 m long.
 It has a distinctive crown, shallow, flat-topped and umbrella-like.
 Its distribution is limited by the fact that it does not tolerate shade: it grows well only where there are gaps in the canopy ([Thomson 2006a](../references.md#source-Thomson2006a)).

 <a id="p-198"></a>